Behold, the whole roasted cauliflower.

 There are a couple of secrets to the whole roasted cauliflower game.
 Let me show you how!

 This recipe is easy, requiring just 5 ingredients and simple methods to prepare!

-Tip #1: Start with a sauce comprised of spices, a little oil, maple syrup, and salt.
+Tip #1: Start with a sauce comprised of spices (such as shawarma spice blend* and harissa*), a little oil, maple syrup, and salt.
 The result is a flavor-packed marinade of sorts that’s perfect for lathering all over your cauliflower.

 Tip #2: Flip your cauliflower upside down to let the sauce pour down the core, shake it around so it infuses the center, and then flip the cauliflower over and use a brush to rub the leftover sauce all over the exterior.

 Tip #3: Add just a pinch more spice and salt to the exterior for even more flavor.